Nasal Packing after Rhinoplasty Surgery

 Why Dr. Slupchynskyj does not Utilize Nasal Packing

-Over the past 18 years of performing rhinoplasty in New York City, Dr. Slupchynskyj has perfected his surgical technique resulting in a dry surgical field during and post-surgery.
-In other words, patients of Dr. Slupchynskyj who undergo rhinoplasty or septoplasty surgery mostly experience a bloodless surgery so there is no need for nasal packing to control or prevent bleeding.
+Over the past 18 years of performing Rhinoplasty, Dr. Slupchynskyj has perfected his surgical technique resulting in a dry surgical field during and post-surgery.
+In other words, patients of Dr. Slupchynskyj who undergo Rhinoplasty or Septoplasty Surgery mostly experience a bloodless surgery so there is no need for nasal packing to control or prevent bleeding.
 Nor is there need for any other materials to deal with incisions and bleeding, such as tissue sealants.

 Dr. Slupchynskyj has created a proprietary method for anesthetizing the nasal cavity and the nasal vault where the intranasal muscosa is injected in such a way to not only anesthetize the mucosal walls but also to vaso-constrict the vasculature during surgery resulting in almost 100% hemostatis.